ailibrarycloud/ailibrary-python/docs.md

 **Returns**

-Returns the updated agent object.
+Returns a confirmation for the update operation.

 ```python
 {'response': 'success'}